senzanome75/prompt-expander/README.md

 ---

-Using **markdown** as the format in which to request responses to **prompts** opens up the possibility of using common **regexes** to manage output from GPT 3.5/4 by taking advantage of the predictability of the output.
+IMPORTANT: using **markdown** as the format in which to request responses to **prompts** opens up the possibility of using common **regexes** to manage output from GPT 3.5/4 by taking advantage of the predictability of the output.

 ---